 - Preheat the oven to 350 degrees and line a large baking sheet with parchment paper.

 - In a standing mixer with the paddle attachment (or using a handheld mixer), cream together 1 cup of light brown sugar with 1 cup peanut butter for about 1 minute.
-Eilish points out that the Kirkland brand is her favorite peanut butter, but we used what we had on hand—a jar of Mumgry’s Only the Good Stuff Smooth Peanut Butter.
+Eilish points out that the Kirkland brand is her favorite peanut butter, but we used what we had on hand—a jar of Mumgry’s Smooth Peanut Butter.
 Note: many cookie recipes say “cream until fluffy,” however, this mixture will not get fluffy, so don’t wait for it.
 Stop the mixer at 1 minute.

 - Once the peanut butter and brown sugar are fully incorporated, add 2 teaspoons pure vanilla extract.
 Beat for another 30 seconds.